jacobeturpin/jacobeturpin/README.md

 # What I'm Learning

-In the evenings, I'm a student at Northwestern University [Master's in Data Science](https://sps.northwestern.edu/masters/data-science/index.php).
+In the evenings, I'm a student at Northwestern University studying under the [Master's in Data Science](https://sps.northwestern.edu/masters/data-science/index.php) program.
 This quarter, I'm currently working on generalized linear models.

 # What I'm Working On